Alaska’s Traveling Patients

 Another transportation option is Alaska Airlines, which offers Alaska Airlines Club 49 members two tickets at a 30 percent discount annually to use any time with a four-day notice, says Tim Thompson, manager of external affairs for Alaska Airlines.
 Membership in Alaska Airlines Club 49 is free but limited to Alaskan residents.

 Alaska rural health services have advanced over the years.
-Utqiaġvik’s Samuel Simmonds Memorial Hospital boasts a state-of-the-art MRI—a first for the Alaska Arctic.
+Utqiaġvik’s Samuel Simmonds Memorial Hospital boasts a state-of-the-art CT scanner—a first for the Alaska Arctic.

 Specialized Care Options